sidpathak92/sliced-bread/README.md

 # sliced-bread
-Personal dashboard for tracking specific sectors
+Personal dashboard for tracking specific equity sectors in India